Ice rink: The Fens, England

 In the marshlands of The Fens, skating was developed early as a pastime during winter where there were plenty of natural ice surfaces.
 This is the origin of the Fen skating and is said to be the birthplace of bandy.
 The Great Britain Bandy Association has its home in the area.

+Hungary

+In Austria-Hungary, the first artificial ice skating rink opened in 1870 in The City Park of Budapest, which is still in operation to this day and is considered one of the largest in Europe.

 Germany

 In Germany, the first ice skating rink opened in 1882 in Frankfurt during a patent exhibition.
 It covered 520 m2 and operated for two months; the refrigeration system was designed by Jahre Linde, and was probably the first skating rink where ammonia was used as a refrigerant.
 Ten years later, a larger rink was permanently installed on the same site.

 United States

 Early indoor ice rinks

 Ice skating quickly became a favorite pastime and craze in several American cities around the mid 1800s spawning a construction period of several ice rinks.

-Two early indoor ice rinks made of mechanically frozen ice in the United States opened in 1894, the North Avenue Ice Palace in Baltimore, Maryland, and the Ice Palace in New York.
+Two early indoor ice rinks made of mechanically frozen ice in the United States opened in 1894, the North Avenue Ice Palace in Baltimore, Maryland, and the Ice Palace in New York City.

 The St. Nicholas Rink, (a.k.a.
 "St. Nicholas Arena"), was an indoor ice rink in New York City which existed from 1896 until its demolition in the 1980s.
 It was one of the earliest American indoor ice rinks made of mechanically frozen ice in North America and gave ice skaters the opportunity to enjoy an extended skating season.
 The rink was used for pleasure skating, ice hockey, and ice skating, and was an important rink involved in the development of the sports of ice hockey and boxing in the United States.